Biomedical Science (BSc Honours) (Level 8)

 What kind of person should you be?

-This profession requires scientists who are mindful of their responsibility when dealing with human health.
-It also means that they are often privy to information concerning patients that they cannot divulge for ethical reasons other than in the course of their work.
+Applicants to the programme should have a keen interest in science, laboratory medicine, and health.
+This profession requires scientists that are mindful of their responsibility when dealing with human health.
+Confidentiality is of paramount importance as information concerning patients cannot be divulged for ethical reasons other than in the course of their work.

-What is the time divide between CIT and UCC?
+What is the time divide between MTU Cork and UCC?

-The programme for the BSc (Honours) in Biomedical Science is taught equally by CIT and UCC, so this means that the students will expect to spend some days in one institution or the other.
+The programme for the BSc (Honours) in Biomedical Science is taught equally by MTU Cork and UCC, so this means that the students will expect to spend some days in one institution or the other.
 The timetable is arranged to minimise travel between the two colleges.

 Detailed information about the modules for Bachelor of Science (Honours) in Biomedical Science